notifi-network/notifi-sdk-ts/README.md

     </br>

-3. Run script against specific package

-    You can run the script against a specific package by using the following command.
+3. Make sure to build all packages after making changes.

+    After making changes, make sure to build all packages to ensure the changes are reflected in the built files.

     ```bash
     # on the root directory
-    npx lerna --scope=@notifi-network/package-name run script-name
-    # example1: the following command will run dev server on the notifi-react-example-v2 package
-    npx lerna --scope=@notifi-network/notifi-react-example-v2 run dev
-    # example2: the following command will run open cypress test runner on the notifi-react-example-v2 package
-    npx lerna --scope=@notifi-network/notifi-react-example-v2 run cypress:open
+    npm run build
     ```

      </br>

+> NOTE: You can run npm scripts against a specific package by utilizing `lerna` command `npx lerna --scope=@notifi-network/<package-name> run <script-name>`.
+Please check on the following examples (make sure you are on the root directory):
+>
+> - run dev server on the notifi-react-example-v2 package: `npx lerna --scope=@notifi-network/notifi-react-example-v2 run dev`
+> - run open cypress test runner on the notifi-react-example-v2 package: `npx lerna --scope=@notifi-network/notifi-react-example-v2 run cypress:open`

+### Publish packages to npm (for internal maintainers)

-4. Publish canary version to npm (**internal maintainers only**) The following command will publish the all packages with canary version to npm.
+1. Publish canary version to npm
+    The following command will publish the all packages with canary version to npm.
 It will prompt you to select the version with suffix `-alpha.x`.

     **IMPORTANT**: Run `npm run build` before running the following command.